IntelliHome/MojoX-JSON-RPC-Service-AutoRegister/README.md

 # DESCRIPTION

-MojoX::JSON::RPC::Simple is ...
+MojoX::JSON::RPC::Simple is

+# AUTHOR

+mudler <mudler@dark-lab.net>

+# COPYRIGHT

+Copyright 2014- mudler

 # LICENSE

-Copyright (C) mudler.

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

-# AUTHOR
+# SEE ALSO

-mudler <mudler@dark-lab.net>